kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 #### Space Ship Problem: Diagonal movement

 In the beginning of the video the space ship  moves diagonally up and across the screen.
 I challenged the group to show me how to do it.
-Kids came up with some interesting suggestions, and eventually we got to (see Homework).
+Kids came up with some interesting suggestions, and eventually we got to a solution (though there is a simpler one: see screen 1 of the Homework).
 The secret is having both actions take place at the same time in separate "threads".

 #### Space Ship Problem: Shrinking Cat

 However, in the video, the space ship also gets smaller.
 How do we do this?
-One suggestion was made , but the **Red Shrinking Cat** (see screen 2 of Homework) doesn't quite work.
-This is the homework challenge.
+One suggestion was made, but the **Red Shrinking Cat** (screen 2 of Homework) doesn't quite work.
+This is the homework challenge (screen 3).

 ### Hangman